Cellulitis Treatment

 Fast Treatment for Cellulitis - Prevent Serious Complications

-Cellulitis is a bacterial skin infection requiring prompt antibiotic treatment to prevent spread to deeper tissues and bloodstream.
-We provide comprehensive evaluation, rapid diagnosis, and immediate antibiotic therapy to stop infection progression.
-Walk-ins welcome at both Palm Beach Gardens and Stuart locations, open daily 8am-8pm with experienced medical providers.
+Cellulitis is a bacterial skin infection requiring prompt treatment to prevent spread to deeper tissues and bloodstream.
+We provide comprehensive evaluation, rapid diagnosis, and immediate therapy to stop infection progression.
+Walk-ins welcome at both Palm Beach Gardens and Stuart locations, open daily 8am-8pm.
+TCUC is an in-person urgent care clinic — not a telemedicine service or online pharmacy.
+Every evaluation happens face-to-face at our Palm Beach Gardens or Stuart location, with a real provider who knows your case.

 Signs You May Have Cellulitis